 When an individual user attempts to authenticate with CentricMinds, that authentication can be performed against an LDAP data source.
 After successful authentication, a synchronization of that user's information is performed.

-During a synchronisation of a user’s information into CentricMinds, the following is supported:
+During a synchronization of a user's information into CentricMinds, the following is supported:

 - User details: Retrieving standard user information such as username, first name, last name, email address, phone number, mobile number, date of birth and manager.

 - Group associations: Retrieving group associations and creating and associating groups with the same name within CentricMinds.

 - Additional details: Retrieving additional and/or custom information and adding it as metadata associated with the user.

 This has made it possible for organizations to use an LDAP data source as a 'source of truth' for user information and provide access to CentricMinds content in a structured and automated way.
 It has also made it possible to support user personalization and automated subscription and/or notifications, by matching content-based metadata against synchronized user metadata.

 Flexible Authentication Model